 MILP participants live on campus in university residence halls and eat meals in the dining hall.
 Like many college students on campus, you will do lots of walking every day.

 MILP strives to encourage healthy relationships between students and role models within the community.

 How much does it cost?

 Students participate in MILP free of charge.
 The program is supported by CANR, the Office of the Associate Provost for Undergraduate Education and a number of other public and private agencies and corporations.
-However, participants are responsible for providing their own transportation to and from the MSU campus.
+Students are responsible for providing their own transportation to and from the MSU campus.

 How do I apply for MILP?

 - MILP student application (PDF)

 - An official transcript (including classes in progress)

 Applications are available for downloading, via email or phone.
 If you plan to download the application, make sure your computer has Adobe Reader.

 If requesting an application by email please, place in the subject heading of your email "Requesting MILP Application" and include your name, email address and mailing address in the body of the email to firstname.lastname@example.org.